NickMyers217/JavaScript-RPG/Readme.md

 Going to make casual updates to this whenever I have time.

+# Instructions
+To get around the lack of most browser implementing real ES6 modules, I am using Node.js modules.

+This means I have to recursively bundle my javascript modules before running.

+I use BEEFY to do this, which uses browserify.

+npm install -g beefy browserify should get you both.

+You can then use the unix makefile to build and run a live refreshing demo on localhost.

 # Credits
 The sprite sheet was obtained from http://opengameart.org/content/dungeon-crawl-32x32-tiles.